ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 ### Configure via GridOptions

-Set the row data interface on the grid options interface via `GridOptions<ICar>`.
+Set the row data type on the grid options interface via `GridOptions<ICar>`.
 The `ICar` interface will then be used throughout the grid options whenever row data is present.
-This true for: properties, callbacks, events and even the gridApi.
+This is true for: properties, callbacks, events and the gridApi.

 ```ts
 // Pass ICar to GridOptions as a generic